designed2code/next-events/README.md

 # Next JS Events App

-This project is based on Next JS routing, which
+This project is based on Next JS routing

 # Files and Folders
 Components :-